 A penalty of \$25 will be assessed for all checks and electronic checks (e-checks) issued to the College but not paid on presentation to the bank.
-A replacement check must be presented in the form of cash, certified check or money order.
+A replacement for the returned check must be presented in the form of cash, certified check or money order.
 The student will be given five business days to replace the payment.
-Students with three (3) or more returned items may be placed on a cash only basis with the College.
+Students with two (2) or more returned items may be placed on a cash only basis with the College.